Raivis80/Milestone-Project-3/README.md

 ## ***Development Planes***
 ### **Strategy**
 #### The website needs to enable the User to:
-- Provide user with an easy navigation.
+- Effortlessly navigate site and find content.
 - Log-In and Create account.
-- Update edit/delete user account.
+- Update edit/delete their account.
 - Upload, delete, edit and share content.
-- Provide user with Social media links.
-- Provide user with contact informatiom/contact_form.
+- Find Website owner on their preferred social media platform.
+- Contact Administrator if any issue or bug.

 #### The website needs to enable the company to:
 - Provide user with simple user friendly interface.
+- provide a good site navigation to easy and quickly find the relevant content.
-- Provide content sharing platform.
+- Provide content sharing platform to share with other users.
+- Provide Interface For users to create, edit and delete content.
 - Stay connected with customers by providing social media links for any suggestions.

 # [&#8686;](#Introduction)